-See comments under Criterion 1 above with respect to Article 20.3.
-UK does not have severe clawback provisions.
+See comments to points above.
+Italy does not have severe clawback provisions for securitisation transactions.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 True sale, assignment or transfer with the same legal effect, representations and warranties (Article 20(1)-(6))